 Many travel experts recommend buying travel insurance prior to traveling.
-This especially applies to Sydney, where natural hazards such as snow and hail storms may upset your plans.
+This especially applies to Sydney, where natural hazards such as hail storms may upset your plans.
 We highly suggest you consider travel medical insurance if your health insurance plan doesn’t offer coverage while traveling.
 Besides that, traveling with kids or older people is another ball game because they typically get sick due to weather change.
 A travel insurance plan with trip cancellation coverage can come to your aid if your child were to fall ill before the vacation.

 2. Don’t Skip The Sunscreen

 The ozone layer is thin above Australia, which has resulted in the highest skin cancer cases in the country.
 According to recent studies, melanoma, the deadliest form of skin cancer, is on the rise.
 There’s strong evidence that the use of sunscreen prevents aging and the risk of skin cancer, but not all of us take it seriously.
-The sunscreens sold in Sydney are considered to be the most effective products worldwide.
+The sunscreens sold in Sydney are considered to be the one of the most effective products worldwide.
 Make sure to lather up on sunscreen before you head out in Sydney to shop, eat or simply take a stroll.

 3. Don’t Feel Pressured To Tip